Pavan-1997/Kafka_Setup_Single-Node-Cluster/README.md

 ```

-3. Extract the tar file and Rename It for ease of access
+3. Extract the tar file and Rename it for ease of access

 ```
 tar -xvf kafka-3.6.1-src.tgz